Skip to main content

 German 250-0 – Cultural History of Beer and Brewing from Germany to Chicago

-This course will provide an overview of many different historical and practical aspects of beer and brewing in German-speaking culture while also including the rich history of German beer making in Chicago from the 1850s to today.
-Beyond the history and science of beer in Germany, we will read fictional and philosophical interpretations of beer and its cultural impact, from Martin Luther's advocation of drinking and the importance of alcohol in E.T.A.
+This course will provide an overview of many different historical and practical aspects of beer and brewing in German-speaking culture, while also including the rich history of German beer making in Chicago from the 1850s to today.
+Beyond the history and science of beer in Germany and Chicago, we will read fictional and philosophical interpretations of beer and its cultural impact, from Martin Luther's advocation of drinking and the importance of alcohol in E.T.A.
 Hoffmann's work, to Friedrich Nietzsche's comparison of beer to Christianity.
-Local experts will be invited to speak to the class, and we will learn about the science of brewing by focusing on the different beer styles and brewing techniques used by German brew-masters and tavern owners from the Middle Ages to the present day.
-A beer tasting of non-alcoholic malted beverages will be included as part of the curriculum, as well as a tour of a local Chicago brewery.
+We will learn about the science of brewing by focusing on the different beer styles and brewing techniques used by German brew-masters and tavern owners from the Middle Ages until the present day.
+Both an experienced brewer from Germany and an expert on local history will be invited to class.
+Finally, a beer tasting of non-alcoholic malted beverages will be included as part of the curriculum, as well as a tour of a local Chicago brewery.

 Literature Fine Arts Distro Area